duyquoc/ScreenToLayers/README.md

 ## Contribution

-If you have ideas or if you found bugs, I encourage you to open a pull issue.
+If you have ideas or if you found bugs, I encourage you to open a pull-issue.

-If you are a developer and/or a designer, you can also contribute to the project by submitting pull requests on the dev branch.
+If you are a developer and/or a designer, you can also contribute to the project by submitting pull-requests on the dev branch.
 The application was written in Objective-C to simplify the use of the low level API.
 I don't want to mix Objective-C and Swift for small project like this one.
 Please try to follow this rule and keep the actual guide style.

 ## About